-Reflection is considered a key factor in expert learning and refers to the extent to which individuals are able to appraise what they have learned and to integrate these experiences into future actions, thereby maximizing performance improvements.
+Reflective Coaching is considered a key factor in expert learning.
+It refers to the extent to which individuals are able to appraise what they have learned and to integrate these experiences into future actions, thereby maximizing performance improvements.

 Reflective practice has come to be recognised as a core element of professional expertise and development.
 Reflective practice refers to one’s ability to analyse their own practice, adding problem solving into the learning by doing, or application of critical theory to the examination of professional practice.